x-vin/covidcures/docs/src/naturopathic.md

    - [RECIPES To Cure Lifestyle Diseases, by Neerja Roy Chowdhury][41]

 ## 5. N.I.C.E.'s Three Step Flu Diet:
-A reportedly highly effective ""N.I.C.E.""
-(Network of Influenza Care Experts) protocol published and used by NISA (Natural Immunization Support Alliance) to treat Covid-19 in its treatment camps, especially the Government of Maharashtra Covid Centre
+A reportedly highly effective "N.I.C.E."
+(Network of Influenza Care Experts) protocol published and used by NISA (Natural Immunization Support Alliance) to treat Covid-19 in its treatment camps, especially the Government of Maharashtra Covid Centre.

-**N.I.C.E. helpline number: +91 8587059169"**
+**N.I.C.E. helpline number: +91 8587059169**

 ### Objective
 The mitigation of mild or acute Covid-19 symptoms.